gtthande/seychelles-compass-explore/docs/location-picker.md

 ### Step-by-Step Guide:

-1. **Open Google Maps**: Navigate to [maps.google.com](https://maps.google.com)
+1. **Click "🌍 Open Google Maps"**: This opens Google Maps centered on Seychelles
-2. **Find Location**: Use Google Maps search or navigation to find your business
+2. **Find Your Location**: Use Google Maps search or navigation to find your business
 3. **Get Coordinates**:
    - Right-click on the exact location in Google Maps
    - Select "What's here?" from the context menu
    - Copy the coordinates that appear (e.g., `-4.619000, 55.451000`)
 4. **Paste in Form**: Return to the business form and paste the coordinates
 5. **Click Parse**: The system will extract the coordinates and display a location card
-6. **Live Buttons Appear**: "View in Maps" and "Get Directions" buttons appear immediately below the parser
-7. **Verify**: Click the buttons to open Google Maps with the exact location
+6. **Need Help?**: Click "ℹ️ How to Get My Coordinates" for Google's official guide

 ### Alternative: Google Maps URL
 1. **Share Location**: In Google Maps, click "Share" on your location